vxgmichel/pyweek-dojo/README.md

 ## Windows executable

+A windows executable can be built using:

+    $ pyinstaller Dojo.spec

-A windows executable is available on [sourceforge] (https://sourceforge.net/projects/pyweek-dojo/files/latest/download).
+It is also available on [sourceforge] (https://sourceforge.net/projects/pyweek-dojo/files/latest/download).

 ## License

 pyweek-dojo is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0-standalone.html)

+## Acknowledgement

+Thanks to Johan Forsberg for the graphics.

 ## Author